alejandrobarranco01/ClockApplication/README.md

 # Clock Application on DE10 Standard

-This is my Clock Application project that runs on the DE10-Standard development board and is implemented using C and VHDL.
+This is my Clock Application project that runs on the DE10-Standard development board and is implemented using C, Verilog, and VHDL.
 The application uses the ARM HPS and FPGA on the board to simulate a digital clock, displaying time on the board's seven-segment displays.

 ## Demos